Supplementary data: Ontario

 Topic: Increasing access to virtual care

-Title of image: Percentage of cancer patients and visits from rural/remote communities using virtual health appointments in 2019, stratified by service type
+Title of image: Percentage of cancer patients and visits from rural/remote communities using virtual health appointments

 Topic: Increasing access to virtual care